Archive for the ‘Medical Business Associates’ Category

 • Of the 45 million uninsured Americans in 2007, 22.3 million (about half) were self-employed or worked for small businesses

-Healthcare Reform Changes that Effect Your Business Right Now:
+Healthcare Reform Changes that Affect Your Business Right Now:

-• If you have 25 or fewer employees with annual wages of less than $50,000, you can get tax credits of up to 35% of the premiums paid.
+• If you have 25 or fewer employees with annual wages of less than $50,000, you can get tax credits of up to 35% of the premiums paid under the new healthcare reform.

 • Catch: Employers need to cover at least 50% of the total premium cost for their employees